aleffert/dials/README.md

 }
 ```

+4. If your project does not already contain Swift code, go to the "Build Settings" pane for your target and set "Embedded Content Contains Swift Code" to "Yes".

 ### Running Dials

 Once you have Dials configured, you can start it by running your app in the simulator and then choosing the ``Dials.app`` scheme and running that at the same time.